 Note that the voltage measurement calibration is only required on the high voltage range.
-The same voltage measurement calibration coefficients are used on both voltage ranges (if available).
+The same voltage measurement calibration coefficients are used on both voltage ranges.

 Note that the current measurement calibration is only required on the low voltage range - maximum available current range.
 The same current measurement calibration coefficients are used on both voltage ranges (if available).
-Suggested load values are shown for either voltage range in case the MX configuration used only has a single voltage range.
-(MX45-N-150 or MX45-N-300).
+Suggested load values are shown for either voltage range in case the RS is only used in a single voltage range.